 - Then outline the (theoretical) approach and methods you will adopt to address those questions or problems and to analyse your material, that is, to achieve your research aims.
 Explain why this particular methodology is the appropriate means of doing so.
 Ask yourself what original outcomes will employing those theories and methodologies allow you to reach.

 - Finally, we would like to know why you wish to study your topic at the University of Edinburgh.

 Your proposal should also include a bibliography of the primary and secondary sources you mention in the proposal and any further titles that you have already identified as relevant to your research.

 Depending on your project, you may also wish to include ethical considerations.
 If you are accepted, a research ethics review will have to be conducted during your first year.

 Please bear in mind that research projects develop and often change over time.
 This means that you are not committing yourself absolutely to completing exactly the project you outline in your proposal in the event that you are accepted.
 However, you do need to propose an original project that will make a significant contribution to knowledge or understanding of your field of study.

 What to do next

-Dr Jessica Gordon-Burroughs is your first point of contact if you are interested in taking a PhD with us.
-Once she has put you in touch with a potential supervisor, it’s a good idea to share a draft of your proposal with them to receive feedback and advice.
+Professor Alexis Grohmann is your first point of contact if you are interested in taking a PhD with us.
+Once he has put you in touch with a potential supervisor, it’s a good idea to share a draft of your proposal with them to receive feedback and advice.